CCP Develops AI Weapons, Ignoring Global RisksCCP Develops AI Weapons, Ignoring Global Risks

 Updated:

-Eager to militarily surpass the United States, the CCP is unlikely to heed safeguards around lethal AI technologies, which are increasingly dangerous in their own right, the experts have argued.
-The nature of the technology is prone to feeding some of the worst tendencies of the regime and the human psyche in general, they warned.
+Eager to militarily surpass the United States, the CCP is unlikely to heed safeguards related to lethal AI technologies, which are increasingly dangerous in their own right, the experts said.
+The nature of the technology is prone to feeding some of the worst tendencies of the human psyche in general.

 Killer Robots

-“They’re becoming quickly more efficient and quickly more effective,” he told The Epoch Times, adding that “they’re not at the point where they can replace humans.”
+“They’re becoming quickly more efficient and quickly more effective,” he told The Epoch Times, adding that, however, “they’re not at the point where they can replace humans.”

-Autonomous drones, tanks, ships, and submarines have become a reality along with more exotic modalities, such as the quadruped robot dogs, already armed with machine guns in China.
+Autonomous drones, tanks, ships, and submarines have become a reality alongside such exotic iterations as quadruped robot dogs armed with machine guns, already seen in China.

 Even AI-powered humanoid robots, the stuff of sci-fi horrors, are in production.
-Granted, they’re still rather clumsy in the real world, but they won’t be for long, De Ridder suggested.
+Granted, they’re still rather clumsy in the real world, but they won’t be for long, De Ridder said.

 “The capabilities for such robots are quickly advancing,” he said.

-Once they reach marketable usefulness and reliability, China is likely to turn its manufacturing might to their mass production, according to De Ridder.
+Once these machines reach marketable usefulness and reliability, China is likely to direct its manufacturing might toward mass production, according to De Ridder.

-“The market will be flooded with humanoid robots, and then it’s up to the programming how they’re used.”
+“The market will be flooded with humanoid robots, and then it’s up to the programming how they'll be used,” he said.

 AI Generals

-On a broader level, multiple nations are working on an AI capable of informing and coordinating battlefield decisions—an electronic general, according to Jason Ma, an AI expert and data research lead at a multinational Fortune 500 company.
-He didn’t want the company’s name mentioned to prevent any impression he was speaking on its behalf.
+On a broader level, multiple nations are working on AI systems that are capable of informing and coordinating battlefield decisions—essentially acting as electronic generals, according to Jason Ma, a data research lead at a multinational Fortune 500 company.
+He asked not to disclose the name of his company, to prevent any impression he was speaking on its behalf.

-The People’s Liberation Army (PLA), the CCP military, recently conducted battle exercises in which an AI was directly put in command.
+The People’s Liberation Army recently conducted battle exercises in which an AI was directly placed in command, and the U.S. military also has projects in this area, Ma said.

-“It’s a very active research and development topic.”
+“It’s a very active research and development topic,” he said.

 “The more complex the warfare, the more important part it becomes how can you quickly integrate, summarize all this information to make the right decision, within seconds, or within even sub-second,” he said.